velut/query-registry/README.md

 DEBUG="query-registry"
 ```

-Test debug messages are available when the `DEBUG` environment variable is set to `query-registry-test`.
+Test debug messages are available when the `DEBUG` environment variable is set to `query-registry:test`.

 For more information, see the [debug package](https://www.npmjs.com/package/debug).